eliaspeteri/eliaspeteri/README.md

 In December 2022 I graduated with a bachelor's degree in Software Engineering with good marks.
 I started my professional IT career in January 2023, with a backend developer position in fintech.

+My intention is to build the greatest solutions with best, ethical, sustainable, and agile practices to accelerate business growth, meet customers' needs, and do more good for the world.

 Contact me via one of these ways (or all of them!)

 > elias.peteri+github@hotmail.com